 Zen gardens are minimalistic in design, which many people associate with contemporary styles.
 If you love the sight of large, flowering plants and shrubs, a Zen garden may not be right for you.
 On the other hand, if you enjoy carefully pruned plants, hard landscaping, and an immaculately maintained space, a Japanese-inspired outdoor retreat could be just what you’re looking for.

-3 – Have the time to dedicate to your garden
+Tip 3 – Have the time to dedicate to your Zen garden

 Although Japanese-inspired gardens are minimalist, they do require a lot of work.
 Both creating and maintaining a Zen garden will take up a considerable amount of time and effort.
 Fortunately, you don’t have to do this alone.
 Using a landscaping service is a great way to install a Zen garden quickly.
 What’s more – having a gardener or landscaper visit your property regularly will make it far easier to maintain the space and limit the amount of work you need to put into your project.

-Many gardeners use color theory when creating an outdoor space and you can adopt this when designing a Zen garden too.
+Many gardeners use color theory, or applying an understanding of the impact of colors, when creating an outdoor space.
+You can adopt this school of thought when designing a Zen garden, too.
 The cool, calming effect of blue and lavender makes them ideal in Zen gardens, for example.
 When you’re looking for plants for your Zen garden, however, do stick to species that are well-suited to the environment.

 Gardeners frequently include the following elements to add color and texture in these spots: